BerkeleyLibrary/framework/README.md

 tail -f log/test.log # in a separate shell
 ```

+Traditionally, Rails projects will output production logs to a file.
+Framework opts to log consistently across environments and  will go directly to STDOUT/ERR.

 ### Viewing staging and production logs in CloudWatch

 Staging and production logs are aggregated in Amazon CloudWatch.